flycheck/flycheck/doc/index.rst

 Index
 =====

-The index provides a sorted list of all symbols and concept explained throughout Flycheck's documentation:
+The index provides a sorted list of all symbols and concepts explained throughout Flycheck's documentation:

 - :ref:`genindex`